californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A high term

-California felony statutes do not outline specific terms, but a judge will use California Penal Code § 1170 to decide on felony sentencing.
+California felony statutes do not outline specific terms, but a judge may use California Penal Code § 1170 to decide on felony sentencing.
 The options under this code (unless the defendant has had previous felony charges) are:

 • 16 months